Eschatologue/CM_wiki/docs/glossary.md

 ---

-### Saving Throw

-A saving throw—also called a save—represents an attempt to avoid or resist a threat.
-You normally make a saving throw only when a rule requires you to do so, but you can decide to fail the save without rolling.
-The result of a save is detailed in the effect that allowed it.
-If a target is forced to make a save and lacks the ability score used by it, the target automatically fails.

----

 ### Shape-Shifting

 If an effect, such as Wild Shape or the *Polymorph* spell, lets you shape-shift, its description specifies what happens to you.
 Unless that description says otherwise, any ongoing effects on you—conditions, spells, curses, and the like—carry over from one form to the other.
 You revert to your true form if you die.